Malav20/json-validate-utils/README.md

 `required` - Indicates whether the field is required or not.
 Defaults to false.

-`dataType` - The expected data type of the field.
+`type` - The expected data type of the field.
 Possible values are string, number, boolean, object, and array.

-`minLength` - The minimum length of a string field.

-`maxLength` - The maximum length of a string field.

 `min` - The minimum value of a number field.